MS/PhD Degree Program

 The dissertation is viewed as the capstone of the student’s academic training, reflecting the student’s capacity for independent research.
 Dissertation credit hours (PSYC 9000 ) must be taken for a minimum of 6 hours and can be taken for a maximum of 9 credit hours.
 Students should familiarize themselves with the Thesis/Dissertation Preparation Guide before beginning to write.
 Upon completion of an independent written dissertation research project acceptable to the faculty, each student will take a final oral examination oriented toward, but not exclusively on, the student’s dissertation research and major area of specialization.

-Students in the School Psychology doctoral program must meet these additional requirements:
+Students in the Clinical Psychology program must meet these additional requirements:

-Students must complete PSYC 8999 (6 hours) while engaged in a full-time, one-year internship in an agency approved by the program director.
-Permission must be secured before making application for internship.
-To be approved, the School Psychology faculty must judge the student to be academically and clinically ready for the internship.
-Students must successfully defend the dissertation proposal by the end of the spring semester of the year in which they intend to go on internship.
+A full-time one-year internship, in an agency approved by the director of training in clinical psychology, is required.
+Permission from the clinical faculty must be secured before making application for internship.
+To be approved, the clinical faculty must judge the student to be academically and clinically ready for the internship.
+In addition, the student must have successfully defended the second milestone requirement by May 31 and the dissertation proposal by September 15 of the year in which they are applying for internship.